 You don’t need to be flexible or strong to start yoga, you don’t need to “feel ready”, and you certainly don’t need to do the crazy-looking advanced poses to qualify as a yogi.

 The perfect body for the practice is the one you have, and the best time to start yoga is right now.
-The real question is: what’s holding you back from starting?
+What’s holding you back from starting?

 But how do I start yoga?

-However, what’s most important is not how you start yoga, but how you can commit to the practice, so that you practice from a place of love, rather than feeling pressured to engage in physical activity.
+However, what’s most important is not how you start yoga, but how you can commit to the practice, so that you practice from a place of love, rather than feeling pressured to engage in physical activity; for yoga is much more than that.

 List of tips — How to start yoga